IrisVanRooij/irisvanrooij.github.io/_posts/2020-7-17-Symposium-MathPsych2020.md

 The symposium brings together a diverse group of mathematical psychologists and computational cognitive scientists and invites them to give their perspective on the question 'what makes a good theory?'.
 Each speaker is asked to reflect not only on the characteristics of 'good theories' but also on how on their view such theories may be identified and/or generated.
 The symposium's explicit aim is to foster dialogue on the complexities and nuances of the question posed and to create a platform for a pluralism of epistemological perspectives.

 **Talks**

-Below you can find links to the talks (as they become available):

 1. **Olivia Guest & Andrea E. Martin**: [How computational modeling can force theory building in psychological science](https://www.youtube.com/watch?v=8Aa9_6ahO48&feature=emb_logo)